happycod3r/WinGPT/docs/README.md

 ## [About](#about)

-This is just version 1 of many updates to come still, so the gui will improve vastly in the very near future.
-I really wanted to focus on functionality and wrapping the gui around the openai api in a way that will give you full control.
+This is just version 1 of many updates to come still, so the GUI will improve vastly in the very near future.
+I really wanted to focus on functionality and wrapping the GUI around the openai api in a way that will give you full control.
 It should be a 1|1 wrapper around the api and I think WinGTP accomplishes that.

 ### [Cross-platform](#cross-platform)

-Because WinGTP is built purely in Python, it will work on Windows, Mac and Linux operating systems.
+Because WinGPT is built purely in Python, it will work on Windows, Mac and Linux operating systems.

 ### [Full-featured](#full-featured)

-- hat, files, audio transcription, image edits, image variations, new images, translations, embeddings, fine-tuning, moderations, sentement analysis, q&a, summarization and code generation are all available and easy to use.
+- Chat, files, audio transcription, image edits, image variations, new images, translations, embeddings, fine-tuning, moderations, sentement analysis, q&a, summarization and code generation are all available and easy to use.

 ### [Control all api settings](#control-all-api-settings)